Impingement Syndrome Treatment in Nebraska

 Swimming: Breast or side stroke may come more easily than front crawl or butterfly strokes.
 Backstroke may be well tolerated.
 Consider alternating your swimming style.

-Throwing Sports: Start with easy throwing then gradually increase to harder throwing.
+Throwing Sports: Start with easy throwing, then gradually increase to harder throwing.
 Try to maintain a smooth throwing motion that will make use of the overall strength of your body.

 A pitcher throwing a baseball

-Results
+Surgical Results

-Results of surgical treatment depend upon age, activity level, occupation, or non-occupation causation and associated degenerative conditions such as cervical degenerative disc disease.
-Overall, studies have shown that about 85% of people get a very good result after treatment for impingement or a torn rotator cuff.
-Time from the onset of symptoms to treatment may be important especially for a torn rotator cuff (best if repaired within 3 weeks of tear).
+Time from the onset of symptoms to treatment may be important, especially for a torn rotator cuff (best if repaired within 3 weeks of tear).
 In some cases impingement syndrome seems to cause tearing of the rotator cuff, thus, intervention for impingement may also be preventing a torn rotator cuff.

 References